Archaeological Area of Agrigento

 Agrigento is located in the region of Sicily and was once one of the great cities of the ancient world.
-Founded in the 6th century BC as a Greek colony known as Akragas, the city was more recently inscribed to the UNESCO World Heritage site list in 1997 due to its rich archeological remains.
+Founded in the 6th century BC as a Greek colony known as Akragas, the city was added to the UNESCO World Heritage site list in 1997 thanks to its rich archeological remains.

 The Hill of the Ancient Temples

-The city of Agrigento is spread over two hills and is located at an altitude of 350 meters above sea level.
+The city of Agrigento spreads over two hills and is located at an altitude of 350 meters above sea level.
 The central ridge between the two hills has become known as the Valley of the Temples or the Valle dei Templi.
-The large area that was the ancient city of Akragas was spread over an area of 450 hectares.
+The large area that was the ancient city of Akragas used to occupy an area of 450 hectares.

 Visitors to Agrigento will be able to view one of the largest and best preserved collections of ancient Greek structures in the world.
-To the south of the ancient city seven temples in the Doric style, erected during the 6th and 5th centuries BC, once stood.
-One of the better preserved temples is that attributed to the goddess Juno Lacinia, thought to have remained so well preserved because it was converted into a Christian church in later years.
+To the south of the ancient city, seven Doric temples, erected during the 5th and the 6th century, were located.
+Today, one of the better preserved is the one dedicated to the goddess Juno Lacinia: very likely, its good state of preservation is due to the fact it was later converted into a Christian church, hence used and cared for for a loger time.

 The Sanctuary of the Chthonian Deities